domire8/control-libraries-ros-demos/ros/README.md

 - cartesian_twist_control
 - joint_space_position_control
 - joint_space_velocity_control
+- task_space_control_loop (standalone node, does not require simulator)

 ## Running the simulator simultaneously

-The scripts require a simulator (or real robot with the same interface) to be running.
+All scripts except the `task_space_control_loop` require a simulator (or real robot with the same interface) to be running.
 Start the simulator with:

 ```console
 cd path/to/desired/location